tendermint/tendermint/docs/tendermint-core/configuration.md

 # NOTE: the max size of a tx transmitted over the network is {max_tx_bytes} + {amino overhead}.
 max_tx_bytes = 1048576

+# How long to wait for block creation after receiving a tx when the create_empty_blocks set to false.
+pool_timeout = 1s

 ##### fast sync configuration options #####
 [fastsync]